Posts

 Amazing day of hiking, it's almost like Isle of Skye Trail had two faces, one before and one after Portree, the second one was why I came here for!
 Trail was following cliffs for first few miles until it reached the road and first outstanding part of the trail Old Man of Storr rock formation, place was teeming with tourists and with a good reason, the mountain was beautiful.
 From here path followed a ridge and then an endurance rollercoaster commenced of climbing cliffs, the view on both sides of the island was great and well worth the effort.
 I've seen quite a few hikers going south as well.
 Finally the Quiraing revealed itself, an otherworldly landslip at the end of Trotternish ridge, an absolutely spectacular rock formation with hundreds of tourists walking it's 4 mile circuit.
 It was truly worth to hike across the Isle of Skye to see this and I hope I will one day return and explore this special place again.
 From here trail dropped to the sea level and followed a coasta...

-Isle of Skye Trail (day 2) - Kilbride to Portree
+The Skye Trail (day 2) - Kilbride to Portree

 Image